johanclasson/vso-agent-tasks/README.md

 ## Invoke-Pester

 Downloads the latest version of Pester from https://github.com/pester/Pester/archive/master.zip and calls Invoke-Pester.
 The test output is written to "Soruce Directory"\TEST-pester.xml in NUnit-format so that the test results can be published.

+## Nuget Publisher With Credentials

+A demonstration of how to push packages to a NuGet feed that requires authentication.
+This is made by temporarily adding the credentials to a local Nuget package source before making the push command.